RealismusModding/FS17_seasons/README.md

 - Wrapped bales needs time to ferment before they are turned into silage
 - Treshing can only be done when moisture content of the crop is sufficiently low.
 After rain the crop needs time and sunny weather to dry.
 Moist summer nights can also occur.
 - Custom fruits are handled gracefully by using barley's growth patterns.
 Map makers can choose to modify the growth patterns of vanilla fruits and also make the mod aware of custom fruits by supplying custom growth patterns for them
-- Plants are only harvestable in the final growth stage, except for poplar, oilseedradish, sugarbeet and potato.
+- Plants are only harvestable in the final growth state, except for poplar, oilseedradish, sugarbeet and potato.
 Min forage growth state has not been modified
 - Using a tedder when crops are wet or when it is raining, leaves wet grass, not dry grass.

 ### Maintenance